kwadroke/free-hl-data/README.md

 See CONTRIBUTING.md for more info on how to contribute to this repository.

 See the [Wiki](https://github.com/kwadroke/free-hl-data/wiki) for more information on how to make WAD files and other instructions.

+See [Project Status](https://github.com/kwadroke/free-hl-data/wiki/status.md) to see how this project is progressing.